-In connection with managing its cash, the Sub-Fund may invest up to 100% of its assets in fixed-term deposits, in money market instruments and in short-term negotiable transferable securities (maturity at less than 1 year) issued by public entities with their registered office in a Member Country of the OECD, demonstrating convincing practices for managing ESG issues, and excluding those demonstrating insufficient consideration of these issues.
+In the context of management of its cash, the Sub-Fund may invest up to 100% of its assets in fixed-term deposits, in money market instruments and in short-term negotiable transferable securities (maturity at less than 1 year) issued by public entities with their registered office in a Member Country of the OECD, demonstrating cogent practices for managing ESG issues, and excluding those demonstrating insufficient consideration of these issues.

-In addition, the Management Company considers negative externalities relating to producing the metals that make up the Basket Energy Strategic Metals Index, through the acquisition of certified Voluntary Emission Reductions (VER).
+In addition, the Management Company considers negative externalities relating to producing the metals that make up the Basket Precious Metals Index, through the acquisition of certified Voluntary Emission Reductions (VER).